simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 * **Expertise**: The DPO should possess expert knowledge of data protection laws and practices, as well as an understanding of the organization's operations and data processing activities.
 * **Responsibilities**: The DPO is responsible for educating employees on GDPR requirements, conducting audits and assessments, and acting as a point of contact for data subjects and supervisory authorities.

-To ensure the effectiveness of the DPO role, organizations may consider establishing a clear reporting structure, providing adequate resources and support, and fostering a culture of data protection awareness and accountability.
+To ensure the effectiveness of the DPO role, organizations may consider establishing a clear reporting structure, providing adequate resources and support, and building a culture of data protection awareness and accountability.

-> Tip: It is important for organizations to carefully select and empower their DPO to fulfill their responsibilities effectively and ensure compliance with GDPR.
+> Tip: It is important for organizations to carefully select and help their DPO to fulfill their responsibilities effectively and ensure compliance with GDPR.

 ### Lawful Basis for Processing